 Chapter 208 of the Acts of 2004 established the Massachusetts School Building Authority.
 The program is designed to assist cities and towns in building new schools or in renovating existing ones; however, the state's reimbursement methodology has been modified.
-Projects for which cities and towns are currently receiving reimbursement for projects approved in the former school building assistance program managed by the Department of Elementary and Secondary Education will continue to receive annual payments.
-The City of Boston will receive its last payment under the former school building assistance program in 2020.
-Chapter 208 also provides for a pay-as-you go system paying cities and towns for school projects in installment grants during construction so as to save on interest costs.
+Projects for which cities and towns are currently receiving reimbursement approved under the former school building assistance program managed by the Department of Elementary and Secondary Education will continue to receive annual payments.
+The City of Boston received its final payment under the former school building assistance program in 2020.
+Chapter 208 also provides for a pay-as-you go system paying cities and towns for school projects in installment grants during construction to save on interest costs.